North and Midlands: Professionalism

 The amateur North and Midlands side evolved into the professional Caledonia Reds side in 1996; one year after rugby union allowed professionalism in 1995.

 Rebirth of the amateur district

 The Caledonia Reds, as an amateur district, will return in the 2022–23 Amateur Scottish Inter-District Championship.
-Its Head Coach will be Colin Sangster of Dundee Rugby, aided by assistant coaches Kevin Wyness (Highland), Junior Bulumakau (Highland), and Sam Mountain (Gordonians).
+Its Head Coach will be Colin Sangster of Dundee Rugby, aided by assistant coaches Kev Wyness (Highland/GHA), Junior Bulumakau (Highland), and Sam Mountain (Gordonians).